dywisor/roverlay/doc/rst/usage.rst

  Expected Overlay Result / Structure of the generated overlay
 --------------------------------------------------------------

-Assuming that you're using the default configuration (where possible) and the *R-packages* eclass file, the result should look like:
+Assuming that the default configuration (where possible) and the *R-packages* eclass file are used, the result should look like:

 .. code-block:: text